-- Disabilities Accommodation Statement.
-If you have a physical, sensory, health, cognitive, or mental health disability that could limit your ability to fully participate in this class, you are encouraged to contact the Disability Specialist Counselor to discuss reasonable accommodations that will help you succeed in this class.
-Roy Inouye can be reached at 235-7472, royinouy@hawaii.edu. - Title IX.
-Title IX prohibits discrimination on the basis of sex in education programs and activities that receive federal financial assistance.
-Specifically, Title IX prohibits sex discrimination; sexual harassment and gender-based harassment, including harassment based on actual or perceived sex, gender, sexual orientation, gender identity, or gender expression; sexual assault; sexual exploitation; domestic violence; dating violence; and stalking.
-For more information regarding your rights under Title IX, please visit: Title IX Information
+- Disabilities Accommodations.
+If you have a physical, sensory, health, cognitive, or mental health disability that could limit your ability to fully participate in this class, you are encouraged to contact the Accessibility Counselor to discuss reasonable accommodations that will help you succeed in this class.
+Jodi Asato can be reached at 235-7472, jodiaka@hawaii.edu or you may stop by Hale Kāko'o 105 for more information. - Sex Discrimination and Gender-Based Violence Resources (Title IX).

+Windward Community College is committed to providing a learning, working, and living environment that promotes personal integrity, civility, and mutual respect and is free of all forms of sex discrimination and gender-based violence, including sexual assault, sexual harassment, gender-based harassment, domestic violence, dating violence, and stalking.